18F/eng-hiring/_pages/interviews.md

 - Review any other links provided with the resume, e.g. Github and LinkedIn.

+- Do not look up the candidate on social media sites that they have not provided.

 <a name="kick-off"></a>
 ## Kicking off the interview